Secure Anonymous Conferencing in Quantum Networks: SUB-PROTOCOLS

-\paragraph{Sub-protocols} Before presenting the ACKA and fully-ACKA protocols, we introduce the sub-protocols on which they built upon.
+Before presenting the ACKA and fully-ACKA protocols, we introduce the sub-protocols on which they built upon.
 Such protocols involve many different bitstrings, whose length in many cases is not defined to be an integer number, unless a ceiling or floor function is applied.
 In order not to increase the complexity of the notation, we omit the ceiling and floor functions.
 Note that, from the point of view of the plots, this omission is irrelevant since few bits of difference do not sensibly modify the key rates (consider that all plots start from $L_{\rm tot}=10^5)$.

 To start with, we make use of the classical Parity, Veto and Collision Detection protocols from \cite{Broadbent2007}.
 The first two protocols compute the parity and the logical OR of their inputs, respectively, while Collision Detection detects the presence of multiple parties applying to become the sender.
-Importantly, in our version of the Parity protocol we do not require simultaneous broadcast, contrary to Ref.~\cite{Broadbent2007}. \begin{protocol} {Parity \cite{Broadbent2007}} Let $x_t \in \{0,1\}$ be the input of party $t$ and $y_t$ the output of the protocol for party $t$.
-Then $y_t=x_1 \oplus x_2 \oplus \dots \oplus x_n$ for every $t$.\\ Every party $t\in \{1,\ldots, n\}$ does the following. \begin{enumerate} \item Select uniformly at random an $n$-bit string $\vec{r}_t=r_t^1 r_t^2 \dots r_t^n$ such that $x_t=\oplus_{j=1}^n r^j_t$. \item Send $r^j_t$ to party $j$ and keep $r^t_t$. \item Compute $z_t=\oplus_{j=1}^n r^t_j$, i.e. the parity of the bits received (including $r^t_t$). \item Broadcast $z_t$. \item Compute $y_t=\oplus_{k=1}^n z_k$ to obtain the parity of the inputs $\{x_t\}_t$. \end{enumerate} \end{protocol} \begin{protocol} {Veto \cite{Broadbent2007}} Let $x_t \in \{0,1\}$ be the input of party $t$ and $y_t$ the output of the protocol for party $t$.
-Then $y_t=x_1\lor x_2 \lor \dots \lor x_n$ for every $t\in \{1,\ldots, n\}$. \begin{enumerate} \item Initialize $y_t=0$ $\forall \,t$. \item For every party $t$, repeat the following ${r_V}$ times: \begin{enumerate} \item Each party $j$ sets the value of $q_j$ according to the following\footnote{By $z \in_R \mathcal{S}$ we denote that $z$ is picked uniformly at random in the set $\mathcal{S}$.}
+Importantly, in our version of the Parity protocol we do not require simultaneous broadcast, contrary to Ref.~\cite{Broadbent2007}.\\